Kindness

 Being kind and loving helps create an atmosphere supporting your child’s recovery.
 Do not forget how much you love your child.
 While I’m sure you don’t like their current drug use, love your kid.
 Know that change is possible.

 Your child is suffering.
 They are in pain.
 They need you to be there for them.
 Understanding and educating yourself can make a difference.
-Just like my former students, your child will begin to shine when he knows you recognize his positive qualities.
+Just like my former students, your child will begin to shine when you recognize his positive qualities.

 Reach out to your child with kindness and love.
 You will have hope for a better tomorrow.

 Access research-based resources to help you support your child in a kind, compassionate way, which can lead to change.
-My book, The Compassion Antidote: A Path to Change for You and Your Child Struggling with Substance Use, answers many of the questions you may be having about your child’s substance use.
-Learn more here.

 5 Astonishing Ways Kindness Can Help You Heal